Entropy rigidity for cusped Hitchin representations: Quint's indicator set

 (Notice that by Proposition \ref{prop: BCKM} part (2), $\Ec(\rho)$ is open, so $f$ can be defined on some open interval containing $[0,1]$.)
 In particular, we can write the equality $f'(1)=0$ as

 Since, $P(-\phi_2\circ\tau_\rho)=0$ and $m_1$ is an equilibrium measure for $-\phi_2\circ \tau_\rho$,

 so we see that

 So, $m_1$ is also an equilibrium measure for $-\phi_1\circ\tau_\rho$.
 Since Proposition \ref{prop: BCKM} part (3) implies that $-\phi_1\circ\tau_\rho$ has a unique equilibrium measure, $m_0=m_1$.
-Sarig \cite[Thm.
-4.8]{sarig-2009} showed that this only happens when $\phi_1\circ \tau_\rho$ and $\phi_2\circ\tau_\rho$ are cohomologous, so the Livsic Theorem \cite[Thm.
-1.1]{sarig-2009} (see also Mauldin-Urbanski \cite[Thm.
-2.2.7]{MU}) implies that $\phi_1(\nu(\rho(\gamma)))=\phi_2(\nu(\rho(\gamma)))$ for all $\gamma\in\Gamma$.
+Sarig \cite[Thm.\ 4.8]{sarig-2009} showed that this only happens when $\phi_1\circ \tau_\rho$ and $\phi_2\circ\tau_\rho$ are cohomologous, so the Livsic Theorem \cite[Thm.\ 1.1]{sarig-2009} (see also Mauldin-Urbanski \cite[Thm.\ 2.2.7]{MU}) implies that $\phi_1(\nu(\rho(\gamma)))=\phi_2(\nu(\rho(\gamma)))$ for all $\gamma\in\Gamma$.
 We have completed the proof. \end{proof}

-Since domain groups of (traditional) Anosov representations admit topologically mixing, finite Markov codings (see Bridgeman-Canary-Labourie-Sambarino \cite{BCLS} or Constantine-LaFont-Thompson \cite{CLT}), one may apply the exact same argument to obtain the analogous result in this setting, see also Sambarino \cite{sambarino-dichotomy}.
+Since domain groups of (traditional) Anosov representations admit topologically mixing, finite Markov codings (see Bridgeman--Canary--Labourie--Sambarino \cite{BCLS} or Constantine--LaFont--Thompson \cite{CLT}), one may apply the exact same argument to obtain the analogous result in this setting, see also Sambarino \cite{sambarino-dichotomy}.

 \begin{theorem} Suppose that $\Gamma$ is a hyperbolic group and $\rho:\Gamma\to\mathsf{PGL}(d,\mathbb R)$ is a $P_\theta$-Anosov representation.
 Then \begin{enumerate} \item $\mathcal{Q}_\theta(\rho)$ intersects each ray (based at ${\bf 0}$) in $\mathcal{B}_\theta^+(\rho(\Gamma))$ exactly once. \item $\mathcal{Q}_\theta(\rho)$ is a analytic submanifold of $\mathfrak{a}_\theta^*$. \item $\mathcal{R}_\theta(\rho)$ is a convex subset of $\mathfrak{a}_\theta^*$. \item If $\phi_1,\phi_2\in\mathcal{Q}_\theta(\rho)$, then the line segment in $\mathfrak{a}_\theta^*$ between $\phi_1$ and $\phi_2$ lies in $\mathcal{Q}_\theta(\rho)$ if and only if